jrbarnette/forth/reference/assembler/x86/syntax.md

 The ordering of operands is `_dst_, _src_`.
 Operand sizes are usually determined implicitly from the operand registers.
-In some cases, keywords like `WORD PTR` may be needed for memory operands to indicate size when no register is included.
-Some instructions with no operands encode size with a suffix, e.g. LODSQ.
+In some cases, keywords like `WORD PTR` may be needed for memory operands to indicate size when no register is present to indicate.
+Some instructions with no operands encode size with a suffix, e.g. `LODSQ`.

 The other syntax comes from Unix (back when AT&T owned the source code and trademarks).
 It looks like this:
 ```
 	movl	5, %rax
 	movl	(%rbp,%rdx,8), %rax